1 About this policy

 - submit a resume by email or through our website;

 It is important that you understand that there are risks associated with use of the Internet and you should take all appropriate steps to protect your personal information.
-It might help you to look at the OAIC’s resource on Social Media & Online Privacy.
+It might help you to look at the OAIC’s resource on Internet Communications and other Technologies.

-Personal information is held in our Information Record System until it is no longer needed for any purpose for which it may be used or disclosed at which time it will be de-identified or destroyed provided that it is lawful for us to do so.
+Personal information is held in our Information Record System until it is no longer needed for any purpose for which it may be used or disclosed at which time it will destroyed provided that it is lawful for us to do so.